-^{}Shares are jointly held by the Director and Spouse.
+^{}Shares are jointly held by the Director and Spouse

-18. CUSTODIAN
+16. CUSTODIAN

-Standard Chartered Bank (Ghana) Limited
+Guaranty Trust Bank Ghana Limited

-Standard Chartered Bank (Ghana) Limited is the custodian of the Fund.
+Guaranty Trust Bank Ghana Limited was appointed in September 2015 as custodian of the Fund to replace Standard Chartered Bank Limited.
 The custodian carries out the usual duties regarding custody, cash and securities deposits without any restriction.
-This means that the custodian is, in particular, responsible for the collection of dividends, interest and proceeds of matured securities, the exercise of options and, in general, for any other operation concerning the day-to-day administration of the securities and other assets and liabilities of the Fund.
+This means that the custodian is, in particular, responsible for the collection of interest and proceeds of matured securities, the exercise of options and, in general, for any other operation concerning the day-to-day administration of the securities and other assets and liabilities of the Fund.

-The Custodian is entitled to receive from the Fund fees, payable quarterly, equal to an average of 0.15% per annum calculated on the daily net assets of the Fund.
-The total custodian and administration fee for the year amounted to GH¢ 47,745 (2016: GH¢ 28,562), the custodian and administration fee payable as at 31 December 2017 is GH¢ 22,145 (2016: GH¢ 5,529).
+The custodian is entitled to receive from the Fund fees, payable monthly, equal to 0.25% per annum calculated on the daily net assets of the Fund.
+The total custody fee for the year amounted to GH¢ 507,002 (2016: GH¢ 237,073).
+The custodian fee payable as at 31 December 2017 is GH¢138,560 (2016: GH¢158,911).

-19. EVENT AFTER THE REPORTING PERIOD
+17. EVENT AFTER THE REPORTING PERIOD